MaillPierre/ResearchTeamProjectFinder/README.md

 Phase 2
   - Github
     - [x] Retrieve account of known people
+        - [ ] Retrieve open-source repositories of known peoples
+            - [ ] Retrieve organization of known people with open-source repositories
   - Gitlab
     - [x] Retrieve open source repositories
         - [ ] Retrieve the accounts of the creator of open source repositories
   - Zenodo

 Phase 3